 Centralized Application to the Graduate Program in Communication Sciences and Disorders

 In order to apply for the master's degree program in Communication Sciences and Disorders, prospective applicants should go to http://portal.csdcas.org.
 This link will allow you to make application to the program and monitor your application.
-As part of this process you will need to provide the following:
+As part of this process you will need to provide the following to CSDCAS:

 - An official transcript from EACH college from which you have received course credit even if past course work appears on a later transcript.
 Provide copies of the CSDCAS transcript request form to each school's registrar.
 This form can be downloaded from your CSDCAS Application on-line.
 Just click the orange button to the left of each university you list that you've attended on the CSDCAS Application.
-Please send all transcripts for the program application to the following address: CSDCAS, P. O. Box 9113, Watertown, MA 02471.
+Please send all transcripts for the program application to the following address: CSDCAS Verification Department, P. O. Box 9113, Watertown, MA 02471.
 DO NOT SEND TRANSCRIPT DIRECTLY TO UCA PRIOR TO ADMISSION.

 - Letters of recommendation: minimum of three.
 At least two of these recommendations should be from academic faculty members who know your work.

 - GRE scores.
 You must give ETS the following code when taking the GRE: UCA CSDCAS: 0738.
 If you do not do this, you will be charged additional fees from ETS to have your scores sent to UCA CSDCAS.
-Do not send GRE scores to UCA, only to UCA CSDCAS: 0738.
+Do not send GRE scores to UCA.
+Only send GRE scores to UCA CSDCAS: 0738.